 Using Your Client’s Own Reference Photos:

 Since I rarely use photos other than my own for commissions, I’m not going to go into detail about this.
-Maggie covers it quite well and humorously in her blog.
-Be sure to check that out as well.
+However, if you must use your client's photos, try to use these guidelines:

 Arranging The Photo Shoot